robertlestak/stackver/README.md

 stackver -f stack.yaml -update
 ```

 stackver will surgically update ONLY the version numbers while preserving all formatting, comments, and whitespace in your files.
+It includes:

+- **Template-aware parsing**: Handles Helm templates and Go templating syntax
+- **Downgrade detection**: Warns about potential downgrades due to configuration issues
+- **Surgical updates**: Preserves file formatting, comments, and structure
+- **Multi-source support**: Updates all configured source files for each dependency

 ### Docker Usage